aoijs/documentation/functions/usdclienttoken.md

----
-description: This function returns the bot's token.
----

 # $clientToken

 This function returns the bot's token from the Discord Developer Portal.

-{% hint style="danger" %}
-This token should be kept as private because everyone with your bot's token can manage your bot because the bot's token is the key to login your bot!
+> ❗ This token should be kept as private because everyone with your bot's token can manage your bot because the bot's token is the key to login your bot!

-You should restrict the use of this function to yourself!
+> ❗ You should restrict the use of this function to yourself!
-{% endhint %}

 #### Usage:

-{% code title="" %}
 ```javascript
 bot.command({
 name: "token",